remarshal-project/remarshal/README.md

 ## Known limitations and quirks

+### YAML 1.2 only

 Remarshal works with YAML 1.2.
 The last version that read and wrote YAML 1.1 was 0.17.1.
 Install it if you need YAML 1.1.

+### Lossless by default; lossy must be enabled

+Remarshal tries to convert documents without losing information by default.
+This means that a document converted from format A to B and then back to A should be equal to the original document.
+When a lossless conversion is impossible,
+Remarshal exits with an error.

+Use the command-line option `-k`/`--stringify` to relax this restriction.
+It will make Remarshal do the following:

+- When converting to JSON,   turn boolean and null keys and date-time keys and values into strings.
+- When converting to TOML,
+  turn boolean, date-time, and null keys and null values into strings.

+This is **usually what you want**.
+It isn't the default as a safeguard against information loss.

+### Comments are removed

+Remarshal does not preserve or convert TOML and YAML comments.

+### Date-time conversion limitations

 There are limitations
 on what data can be converted